smahmadpanah/smahmadpanah.github.io/_pages/about.md

 <a href="/honors" class='header-color'>Honors and Activities</a>
 ----
+<h4>Professional Activities</h4>
 - Program Committee member of <a href="https://conf.researchr.org/home/secdev-2026">SecDev'26</a>, <a href="https://pstnet.ca/">PST'26</a>, <a href="https://plas24.github.io/">PLAS'24</a>, and <a href="https://fcs-workshop.github.io/fcs2024/">FCS'24</a>
 - External Reviewer of the top-tier conferences and workshops <a href="https://www.sigsac.org/ccs/CCS2026/">CCS'26</a>, <a href="https://www.usenix.org/conference/usenixsecurity26">USENIX Security'26</a>, <a href="https://csf2026.ieee-security.org/">CSF'26</a>, <a href="https://www.sigsac.org/ccs/CCS2025/">CCS'25</a>, <a href="https://www.usenix.org/conference/usenixsecurity25">USENIX Security'25</a>, <a href="https://www.ieee-security.org/TC/SP2025/">S&P'25</a>, <a href="https://www2025.thewebconf.org/">WWW'25</a>, <a href="https://madweb.work/">MADWeb'25</a>, <a href="https://www.ieee-security.org/TC/SP2024/">S&P'24</a>, <a href="https://www.usenix.org/conference/usenixsecurity24">USENIX Security'24</a>, <a href="https://www2024.thewebconf.org/">WWW'24</a>, <a href="https://www.sigsac.org/ccs/CCS2023/">CCS'23</a>, <a href="https://www.usenix.org/conference/usenixsecurity23">USENIX Security'23</a>, <a href="https://www.ieee-security.org/TC/CSF2022/">CSF'22</a>, <a href="http://www.ieee-security.org/TC/EuroSP2022/">EuroS&P'22</a>, <a href="https://www.ieee-security.org/TC/SP2021/">S&P'21</a>, <a href="https://www.ieee-security.org/TC/CSF2020/">CSF'20</a>, <a href="http://www.ieee-security.org/TC/EuroSP2020/">EuroS&P'20</a>, and <a href="https://www.sigsac.org/ccs/CCS2019/">CCS'19</a>
 - Artifact Evaluation Committee member of <a href="https://tacas.info/artifacts-25.php">TACAS'25</a>
-- Speaker at <a href="https://shiftleft.proj.kth.se/Workshop/SecondWorkshop/SecondWorkshop.html">ShiftLeft</a> workshop, 2025
+- Co-Organizer of <a href="https://www.cse.chalmers.se/research/group/security/event/">Chalmers Security & Privacy Seminars</a>, Chalmers, September 2022 - December 2024

+<h4>Research Visits</h4>
+- Invited speaker of <a href="https://www.cse.chalmers.se/research/group/security/event/">Chalmers Security & Privacy Seminars</a> and research visitor hosted by <a href="https://www.cse.chalmers.se/~andrei/">Andrei Sabelfeld</a>, May 2025
 - Invited speaker of <a href="https://infsec.ethz.ch/talks2024.html">ETH Information Security Talks</a> and research visitor hosted by <a href="https://people.inf.ethz.ch/basin/">David Basin</a>, February 2024
+- Research visitor at <a href="https://research.google/">Google Zurich</a> hosted by <a href="https://www.linkedin.com/in/santiago-sal-diaz-9b562ab2/">Santiago Diaz</a>, February 2024
 - Invited speaker of <a href="https://team.inria.fr/splits/team-seminars/">Inria SPLiTS Seminars</a> and research visitor hosted by <a href="https://www-sop.inria.fr/members/Tamara.Rezk/">Tamara Rezk</a>, February 2024
+- Speaker and research visitor at <a href="https://aut.ac.ir/en">Amirkabir (Tehran Polytechnic)</a> and <a href="https://en.sharif.edu/">Sharif</a> universities, January 2024
+- Invited speaker of <a href="https://www.csc.kth.se/tcs/seminars/seminars.html">KTH Security and Theoretical CS Seminars</a> and research visitor hosted by Musard Balliu, February 2023
+- Research visitor at <a href="https://www.mdu.se/en/malardalen-university">Mälardalen University</a>, hosted by Daniel Hedin, September and October 2023

+<h4>Talks</h4>
+- Speaker at <a href="https://shiftleft.proj.kth.se/Workshop/SecondWorkshop/SecondWorkshop.html">ShiftLeft</a> workshop, 2025
 - Speaker at <a href="https://www.cse.chalmers.se/research/group/security/cybersecit/">CyberSecIT</a> and <a href="https://shiftleft.proj.kth.se/Workshop/KickOff.html">ShiftLeft</a> workshops, 2024
-- Speaker and research visitor at <a href="https://aut.ac.ir/en">Amirkabir (Tehran Polytechnic)</a> and <a href="https://en.sharif.edu/">Sharif</a> universities, January 2024
-- Recipient of the Adlerbert Foreign Student Hospitality Foundation scholarship, 2021, 2022, 2023, and 2024
-- Rewarded Bug Bounties for responsibly disclosing Code Injection and JS Sandbox Breakout vulnerabilities  on <a href="https://ifttt.com/">IFTTT</a>, 2020 and 2023
 - Poster presenter and participant of <a href="https://www.sigsac.org/ccs/CCS2023/">CCS'23</a>, November 2023
 - Poster presenter and participant of <a href="https://www.chalmers.se/en/current/calendar/ict-navigate-in-the-cybersecurity/">Seminar on Navigating the Cybersecurity Landscape</a>, October 2023
 - Poster presenter and participant of <a href="https://team.inria.fr/splits/splits-inaugural-security-workshop/">SPLiTS Security Workshop</a>, September 2023
 - Short talk speaker at <a href="https://www.ieee-security.org/TC/CSF2020/">CSF'20</a> and <a href="https://csf2023.ieee-security.org/">CSF'23</a>
-- Invited speaker of <a href="https://www.csc.kth.se/tcs/seminars/seminars.html">KTH Security and Theoretical CS Seminars</a> and research visitor hosted by Musard Balliu, February 2023
-- Research visitor at <a href="https://www.mdu.se/en/malardalen-university">Mälardalen University</a>, hosted by Daniel Hedin, September and October 2023
-- Co-Organizer of <a href="https://www.cse.chalmers.se/research/group/security/event/">Chalmers Security & Privacy Seminars</a>, Chalmers, September 2022 - December 2024
 - PhD Forum Speaker at <a href="https://sites.google.com/uniurb.it/fosad/home/fosad-2022/program">FOSAD'22</a>
 - Session Chair and Speaker at <a href="https://swits.hotell.kau.se/AnnualSeminars/SWITS_2022/SWITS2022_programme.htm">SWITS'22</a>
+- Poster presenter and participant of <a href="https://sites.google.com/google.com/compiler-summit-2019/faculty-attendees?authuser=0">Google Compiler and Programming Language Summit</a>, December 2019

+<h4>Honors</h4>
+- Member of <a href="https://github.com/KTH-LangSec">LangSec</a> group, January 2025 - now
+- Recipient of the Adlerbert Foreign Student Hospitality Foundation scholarship, 2021, 2022, 2023, and 2024
+- Rewarded Bug Bounties for responsibly disclosing Code Injection and JS Sandbox Breakout vulnerabilities  on <a href="https://ifttt.com/">IFTTT</a>, 2020 and 2023
 - Fellow of Student Activities committee (2022-2023) and Member of <a href="https://www.isee.ir/en">The Iranian Society of Engineering Education</a>, since 2020
-- Poster presenter and participant of <a href="https://sites.google.com/google.com/compiler-summit-2019/faculty-attendees?authuser=0">Google Compiler and Programming Language Summit</a>, December 2019
 - Member of <a href="https://www.cse.chalmers.se/research/group/security/websec/">WebSec</a> projects, and <a href="https://www.cse.chalmers.se/research/group/security/people/">Chalmers Security Lab</a>, September 2019 - January 2025
 - The 2nd place among PhD students of the department, Amirkabir, 2018 and 2019
 - The Best Teaching Assistant and Lab Instructor of the department, Amirkabir, 2016, 2017 and 2019